 - It has been known since the 1960s that the measles vaccine increases the risk of immune thrombocytopenia (an autoimmune condition causing decreased platelets).
 A 2008 study estimates that for every 40,000 children getting an MMR shot, the vaccine will cause 1 case of autoimmune thrombocytopenia.[ref]

-While these examples are real and significant, vaccinations do not trigger autoimmune diseases for the vast majority of people.
+While these examples are real and significant, vaccinations do not trigger autoimmune diseases for most people.
 Many studies of specific vaccines show no link to an increased risk of autoimmune disease.[ref]

 One research study on the increased risk of multiple sclerosis after vaccination concluded that “The short-term increase in risk suggests that vaccines may accelerate the transition from subclinical to overt autoimmunity in patients with existing disease.”[ref]
 In other words, certain vaccines may just accelerate the autoimmune condition in people who are already partly there.